alikafridi/apo-small-groups/README.md

 # README

-This web application is set up to automate the management of APO UIUC's small group challenges.
-The 3 types of challenges are throwdowns, small group wars, and photo challenges.
+This is a web site set up to provide information about competitions that new members in APO go through at the Alpha Alpha chapter.
+The 3 types of challenges are throwdowns, spoon wars, and photo challenges.

-This project is still under construction.
-The current version can be viewed [here](http://aposmallgroups.herokuapp.com).
+I built the site in RoR mainly just so I could use html partials.
+The site doesn't have any backend features, but you might see some legacy code related to features I was considering implementing.